Let your AI agents run

 Run

 Start the proxy.
-Your dashboard ships with it - no separate install.
+The dashboard ships inside it — there's no separate install.

 $ npx @gethelio/proxy start